munificent/game-programming-patterns/book/observer.markdown

 This sounds scary, but in practice it's not the end of the world.
 It's just something you have to be aware of.
 UI programmers -- who've been doing event-based programming like this for ages -- have an established motto for this: "stay off the UI thread".

 If you're responding to a event synchronously, you need to finish and return control as quickly as possible so that the UI doesn't lock up.
-When you have slow work to do, push it onto another thread or a work queue and you're good.
-It takes a little discipline, but it's not rocket science.
+When you have slow work to do, push it onto another thread or a work queue.

+You do have to be careful mixing observers with threads and explicit locks, though.
+If an observer tries to grab a lock that the subject has, you can deadlock the game.
+In a highly threaded engine, you may be better off with asynchronous communication using an <a href="event-queue.html" class="pattern">Event Queue</a>.

 ## "It Does Too Much Dynamic Allocation"